LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

     * Select the repository you wish to delete and follow these instructions
     * [GitHub Docs: Delete a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/deleting-a-repository)

-Option 2: Disable the build actions from the repositories in your personal account
+#### Option 2: Disable Build Action

+You can disable the build actions from the repositories in your personal account

 * Pro: You leave any work you previously did alone in your personal account
 * Con: You might get confused and try to build in your personal account instead of your organization account